lawrencealexander10/rstudio-docker/README.md

 # Setup and Configuration of Docker RStudio

 ### Setup
-If running rocker/rstudio on an ARM mac (using an Apple Silicon chip) make sure to Enable rosetta from command line:
+If running rocker/rstudio on an ARM mac (using an Apple Silicon chip) make sure to enable rosetta from command line:
 ```sh
 softwareupdate --install-rosetta
 ```